Attingal Outbreak: About the revolt

 Since the establishment of the factory at Anjengo, the British used to send to the Queen costly gifts from the Fort of Anjengo annually.
 Meanwhile, Kudamon Pillai, one of the Ettuveettil Pillais (Pillamar in Malayalam), the chieftains of the King, demanded that the gifts be presented to the Queen through them only.
 The chief factor at the Anjengo factor, Gyfford however refused to hand over the customary gifts meant for the Rani of Attingal to the agents of the local feudal lords (Pillamar) and tried to hand them directly to the Rani.
 In April 1721, around 140 British troops started their journey from Anjengo to the palace of Attingal for this purpose.
-This show of force had the opposite effect and the local people rebelled, attacked, and destroyed the entire force on their boats in the river, at Kollampuzha, which is very close to the Attingal palace.
+This show of force had the opposite effect and the local people rebelled mainly nair soldiers and muslim merchants, attacked, and destroyed the entire force on their boats in the river, at Kollampuzha, which is very close to the Attingal palace.
 It is believed that the attack took place while the group was on their way to Anchuthengu by the Vaamanapuram river after visiting the palace.

 There is uncertainty as to how many Britishmen were killed in the attack.
 Various numbers like 140, 141, 151 are mentioned.
 A letter sent by the Queen of Attingal to the company on 10 January 1731 states that William Gifford and 10 Britishmen had been killed.
 In June of the same year the Queen of Attingal sent a letter to the Governor of St. Fort mentioning 150 soldiers.
 This probable means that along with 11 Britishmen, native soldiers were also killed and a small battle took place.
 There is an opinion among a group of historians that the revolt took place with the prior permission of the queen.

 The local people then laid siege to the fort and it was said that the siege continued for about 6 months.
 Samuel Ince, the gunner, led the defence of the fort for six months till the arrival of the company's troops from the British controlled Tellicherry.
 The reinforced British then suppressed the revolt.

 Following the turn of events, the Company and the Rani of Attingal entered into an agreement under which: